Digital Accessibility in Software Procurement: An Introduction to VPATs

 -

-Completing VPATs requires manual evaluation by digital accessibility experts, and detailed documentation.
-Because of its complexity, someone savvy to the technical standards and legal requirements should take the lead in completing a VPAT (here’s an example of a completed VPAT).
+Completing a VPAT first requires manual evaluation and detailed documentation by digital accessibility experts.
+Because of its complexity, someone savvy to the WCAG standards and accessibility legal requirements should take the lead in completing a VPAT.
+(Here’s an example of a completed VPAT.)

 Beyond the VPAT